Visit the area

 - Check in after 4:30pm. - Check out by 10:30am

 - Spring & fall daily rates are on the credit card page

 $ for 2

-- No it doesn't hurt to ask but the calendar is up to date 99% of the time.
+- Is the calendar correct: 99% of the time.

 - Is it on the water or is there a view: No to both.
 The harbors are a few hundred yards down the road in both directions.